vmagana/Python_Selenium_Work/store_automation_project/README.md

 Execute testPages.py

 ### Break down into the tests
----Home Page---<br>
+---Home Page---
-Starts by opening up a firefox browser instance and going to the home page https://store.23andme.com/en-us<br>
+Starts by opening up a firefox browser instance and going to the home page https://store.23andme.com/en-us
-Checks that we are the home page by find the href element<br>
+Checks that we are the home page by find the href element
-Adds 3 Health + Ancestry packages and 2 Ancestry packages<br>
+Adds 3 Health + Ancestry packages and 2 Ancestry packages
-Enters a username for each package and clicks on the continue button<br>
+Enters a username for each package and clicks on the continue button

----Shipping Page---<br>
+---Shipping Page---
 Checks that we are in the shipping page by checking the url and shipping text on the page<br>
-Populates every element with the appropriate information, firstname, lastname, address, email, phone etc.. and clicks on the continue button<br>
+Populates every element with the appropriate information, firstname, lastname, address, email, phone etc.. and clicks on the continue button

----Address Verification Page---<br>
+---Address Verification Page---
-Checks that we are in the verification page by checking the url and address verification text on the page<br>
+Checks that we are in the verification page by checking the url and address verification text on the page
-Click on the 'ship to verified address' button<br>
+Click on the 'ship to verified address' button

----Billing Page---<br>
+---Billing Page---
-Checks that we are in the billing page by checking the url and billing text on the page<br>
+Checks that we are in the billing page by checking the url and billing text on the page
-Populate the elements in the page, like credit card number, expiration date and ccv code<br>
+Populate the elements in the page, like credit card number, expiration date and ccv code
-Clicks on the address option 'same as shipping'<br>
+Clicks on the address option 'same as shipping'
-Click on the 'continue' button<br>
+Click on the 'continue' button

---Review Page---<br>
+--Review Page---
-Checks that we are in the review page by checking the url and review text on the page<br>
+Checks that we are in the review page by checking the url and review text on the page
-Clicks on the 'I accept the Terms of Service'<br>
+Clicks on the 'I accept the Terms of Service'
-Clicks on the 'submit order' button<br>
+Clicks on the 'submit order' button

----Check for Error---<br>
+---Check for Error---
-Checks if the page has an error message<br>
+Checks if the page has an error message
-Currently this expects an error because it complains about the credit card number<br>
+Currently this expects an error because it complains about the credit card number

 ## Built With